scandum/quadsort/README.md

 |  quadsort |     4095 |  i32 | 0.005938 | 0.006545 |       23605 | random 2048-4095 |
 |     qsort |     4095 |  i32 | 0.007640 | 0.008040 |       20707 | random 2048-4095 |

+As long as the L1 cache is not exhausted it is unlikely for quadsort to be beaten.
+When sorting arrays under 1000 elements quadsort is between 1.8 and 2.3 times faster than qsort.